matthewjdaigle/BibX/README.md

 The citation format roughly follows IEEE style.
 Support for other formats is forthcoming.

 ## Python
-Python code is available for creating bibliographies, reading in and validation bibliography files, and performing the available transformations.
+Python code is available for creating bibliographies, reading in and validation bibliography files, adding/removing publications, and performing the available transformations.
 This code will be extended with additional functionality, and a GUI added for managing bibliography files.